Adjustive Trading: An Analysis of Institutional Investors’ Information Advantages

-Investors with future-return-related information use it to correct past decisions that no longer fit.
-Using this rationale, we decompose institutional trading into corrective (correcting past portfolio decisions) and implied (implied by past portfolio weights) trades.
-Corrective trades positively predict future stock returns and earnings surprises, whereas implied trades negatively predict returns.
-The return-predictability of corrective trades is strong across all stock, institution, portfolio turnover, and flow types.
+Investors with future-return-related information use it to adjust past decisions that no longer fit.
+Using this rationale, we decompose institutional trading into adjustive (adjusting past portfolio decisions) and implied (implied by past portfolio weights) trades.
+Adjustive trades positively predict future stock returns and earnings surprises, whereas implied trades negatively predict returns.
+The return-predictability of adjustive trades is strong across all stock, institution, portfolio turnover, and flow types.
 It declines over time but persists among institutions with moderate investment horizons.
-An institutional investor’s tendency to trade correctively and the performance of corrective trades for the top 20% of institutions are highly persistent.
+An institutional investor’s tendency to trade adjustively and the performance of adjustive trades for the top 20% of institutions are highly persistent.
 The results illustrate the distribution and evolvement of institutional investors’ informational advantages.

 Keywords: institutional investors, informational advantages, trading strategies